 The selection and design of hands-on pilot learning initiatives is configured to match client needs and incorporates the client's own process as the platform for focus of the team.
-ALR deploys their tools and techniques to accelerate the flows, remove constraints and align work efforts around execution disciplines.
+Avicon deploys their tools and techniques to accelerate the flows, remove constraints and align work efforts around execution disciplines.
 Our innovation coaches assist participants who gain understanding through knowledge transfer, practive and cross-functional teaming.

 Firms vary in their description and scope of enterprise-wide processes.
-ALR will work with the client to determine which process offers the best learning opportunity and has the highest innovation value to the firm.
+Avicon will work with the client to determine which process offers the best learning opportunity and has the highest innovation value to the firm.
 We offer several examples below as illustrations.

 Quote to Cash Process (QTC) Innovation

 QTC generally spans the sales steps to quote customers, customer order entry and support, order fulfillment, invoicing and collection.
 In this process area, cross-functional execution often includes such groups as sales, marketing, finance, IT, logistics, customer service, and manufacturing.

 Supply Chain Planning Process Innovation